 For a more thorough discussion, have a look at this earlier post, The book proposal: what publishers want.

 You’ve probably heard that unrepresented, unsolicited proposals and manuscripts don’t get the same attention, and it’s true.
 They end up in the slush pile.

 Editors at most publishing houses won’t even open the email or package from someone they don’t know.
 They want to see a project a respected agent recommends — rather than spend hours going through literally hundreds of emails and packages.

 Finding the right agent for your book is crucial.
 It’s your job to find the best one specifically for you, an agent who knows which editor at what publisher might be interested in what you’re doing.
-That agent’s relationship with the editor is also essential for negotiating the best financial terms, since it’s the acquiring editor’s job to pay as little as possible.
+Your agent should have professional negotiation skills training and their relationship with the editor is also essential for negotiating the best financial terms, since it’s the acquiring editor’s job to pay as little as possible.

 It may not be easy to find the right agent, but remember, they’re also looking for you.
 So go to writers conferences where agents appear, search their websites, find their names in the acknowledgment pages of books you like, find a friend who has a good agent, and subscribe to Publisher’s Marketplace for the latest inside information about which agents have sold what project to which editors.

 And beware of any so-called agent who charges you for reading the book.
 That’s a scam.

 #4 Polish your writing to the highest standard